A Brief History of Rotation.org

 In 2012, Rotation.org began a major review and renovation of content.
 Later that year we also moved everything on our site to a new "platform" (the software behind our site).

-Acutely aware of our growing technical and editing needs, in the fall of 2012, the Board hired Neil as it's part-time webmaster and renovation editor.
+Acutely aware of our growing technical and editing needs, in the fall of 2012, the Board hired Neil as it's very-part-time webmaster and "content renovator."
 From 2012-2014, Neil worked with a group of volunteers and Board members to "read, weed, and feed" our public lesson forums.

-In 2013, Rotation.org was accepted into Google Adwords' grant program, which gives non-profits $10,000 a month worth of free search engine advertising on Google.
+In 2013, Rotation.org was accepted into Google Adwords' grant program, which gives non-profits $10,000 worth of free search engine advertising on Google every month!

-Early in 2015, the Board voted to renovate ten years worth of Writing Team lessons.
-In May of that year, the Board expanded Neil's hours to include WT renovation lead writer.
+Early in 2015, the Board voted to review and replace ten years worth of Writing Team lessons.
+In May of that year, the Board hired Neil to lead that effort and work with members of the Board to write new lesson sets to meet our evolving standards.

 In late 2015 and early 2016, our site's software platform once again underwent a major layout and feature transformation in order to make our site 100% compatible and "responsive" on all types of computers and screen sizes.

-Rotation.org exists because of the contributions of many talented writers, Board members, and supporting members.
-It is a gift to the "now," and to future teachers and pastors who will find us.
+Here in late 2017 on our 20th Birthday, we are ever more acutely aware that Rotation.org exists because of the contributions of many talented writers, Board members, and supporting members.
+It is a gift to the "now," and to future teachers and pastors who will find our content and vision ready to serve their teaching needs.

 - To teach others about the Workshop Rotation Model for Sunday School.